Carol City murders: Carol City massacre

-Francois shot all six people in the living room with a shotgun execution-style.
+Francois shot all six people in the living room with a shotgun, execution-style.
 He fatally shot Stocker, 35-year-old Henry Clayton, 26-year-old John Holmes, 37-year-old Gilbert Williams, and 35-year-old Charles Stinson.
 He also shot 45-year-old Johnnie Hall, who survived.
 Ferguson headed to the bedroom and shot both Wooden and Miller in the head with a handgun, also execution-style.
 Wooden had heard shots coming from the living room and witnessed a pillow come toward her head.
 She was then shot and witnessed Miller being fatally shot in the head.
 Although Wooden did not personally see the shooter, she did hear Ferguson run out of the room.

 While the shootings occurred, White remained by the front door with a gun to prevent anyone from entering or escaping the property.
 The gunmen then left.
 Wooden and Hall survived by turning their heads as the shootings occurred.
 Wooden eventually managed to get to her feet, escape the property, and run to a neighbor's house, where she called the police.
 When the police arrived, they found the six dead bodies, all of whom had been shot in the back of the head, and had their hands tied behind their backs.

 According to Archie, the killers drove to a motel room after the massacre and split the stolen money, which totaled around $800.
-In Archie's testimony, he claimed Francois bragged about the killings and compared them to the Saint Valentine's Day Massacre, while White was upset and looked like he had seen a ghost.
+In Archie's testimony, he claimed Francois bragged about the killings and compared them to the Saint Valentine's Day Massacre, whereas White was upset and looked like he had seen a ghost.